Konayukiw/statflex/README.md

 > /s keepwho - Toggles whether the original /who message remains visible when the stats list is enabled in Bedwars.

+> /s add [Player] [Reason] - Reports cheaters to share and notify when you queued them.

 > /s denick - Toggles Denicker like Lilith.
 This can denick nicks using their original skins.
 > | It's possibly bannable, use at your own risk.